the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 > **What I remember:**
 - The `GROUP BY` clause, takes the combination of all the columns `(column 1, column2, ...)` specified in the `SELECT` clause.

-- It then merges rows with same column-combined `(column1, column2, ...)` value.
+- It then merges rows with equal, column-combined `(column1, column2, ...)`, values.
 - Since it combines all the columns you specify in `SELECT`, you must also specify those columns in the `GROUP BY`.
-  - An exception to this are **aggregate functions** specified in `SELECT`, even if they have aliases, seeing that **they compute column aggregation for each merged rows**.
+  - An exception to this, are **aggregate functions** specified in `SELECT`, even if they have aliases, seeing that <u>they merge equal valued rows in a column by computing aggregates</u>.
-- **Caution!!!**: If you include a column for which the rows don't have same column, together with a column for which the rows have same column.
+- **Caution!!!**: If you include a column for which the rows don't have equal values, together with a column for which the rows have equal values.
   - The column combination would cause adjacent rows to be different.
 Hence, no grouping is done.
-Unless we have one column combination that matches the column combination that matches that of another one or more.
+Unless we have one column combination that matches that of another one or more.

 For exmaple:
 ```sql